Alum Bluff Battery |

 Fort Barbour (1837 ?, 1841 - 1842), Aspalaga Landing on the Apalachicola River (near I-10 bridge).
 Also known as Fort Aspalaga, which was also the name of an earlier post supposedly here in 1837.

 Fort Virginia Braden (1839 - 1842), Fort Braden, on Jackson Bluff Road, 16-18 miles southwest of Tallahassee, near Holland, on the Ocklockonee River.
+A Fort Brady (1839) is mentioned in at least one historical account, which is possibly a misspelling.

 Fort Harriett (1840), near Brown House (?), or at the head of the east branch of the Sopchoppy River, 17 miles northwest of St. Marks.